IT security degrees online

-The increased scope, frequency and sophistication of cyber attacks is driving record demand for IT security professionals.
-The US Department of Labor projects cyber security analyst employment to grow by 33% from 2020 to 2030, shattering the 8% average for all occupations and placing it among the nation's fastest growing jobs.
-There's also a significant talent gap in this field, meaning there are more job openings than qualified professionals to fill them, which has helped drive the median pay for information security analysts to $103,590.
+The increased scope, frequency and sophistication of cyber attacks is driving record demand for information security professionals.
+The U.S. Department of Labor projects information security analyst employment to grow by 35% from 2021 to 2031, shattering the 5% average for all occupations and placing it among the nation's fastest growing jobs.
+There's also a significant talent gap in this field, meaning there are more job openings than qualified professionals to fill them, which has helped drive the median pay for information security analysts to $102,600.
+In light of this increased demand, universities are offering a range of information security degrees at the undergraduate and graduate levels.

-This page will break down the most important factors to consider when choosing an IT security program, including:
+This page will break down the most important factors to consider when choosing an information security degree, including:

-• popular IT security classes and skills you should seek out in a degree program curriculum
+• popular classes and skills you should seek out in an information security degree curriculum

 • comparison of info-sec degree levels with data like cost, duration & admission requirements

-• breakdown of the important types of accreditation for cyber security schools and programs
+• breakdown of the important types of accreditation for information security degree programs

-• career paths you can pursue and salaries you can earn at each level of IT security degree
+• career paths and salaries you can pursue at each level of information security degree

-• common questions from prospective students in information technology security programs
+• answers to FAQs from prospective students in information security degree programs

 Hard Skills